-I grew up in Rochester.
+I grew up in a suburb north of Detroit.
 Despite my parents’ best efforts, I missed a few childhood lessons, like “don’t talk to strangers” and “if you can’t say anything nice don’t say anything at all.”
-Because of this, I headed to Michigan State University (MSU) to be a journalist.
+I headed to Michigan State University to be a journalist.

 I wasn’t sure what that meant, but it turned out to be exactly what I wanted to do.
 I got to MSU and started writing for The Big Green, a publication I would eventually become the Editor in Chief of.

 I produced audio for Spartanedge and Impact 89 FM, and wrote for Capital News Service.
-I blogged for The Detroit News during the 2008 election, and ended up interning at Michigan Information & Research Service until they hired me as a freelance writer and later a full-time correspondent.
+I blogged for The Detroit News during the 2008 election and ended up interning at a small capitol newsletter, Michigan Information & Research Service, until they hired me as a freelance writer and later a full-time correspondent.

 In 2014 I took a job with statewide media company MLive.
 I cover business and capitol issues.
 My reporting appears online and in eight print publications across the state.

 Aside from being a reporter, I’m a human who enjoys biking, beer and cats.

 Thanks for visiting my site, and please send any questions/comments/inquiries to email@example.com.